Covid 19 coronavirus: Stranded work visa holders' heartbreaking plea to return to New Zealand

 Mak said viral videos aside, some of the group are working on other efforts as well, like writing letters and reaching out to MPs.

-Speaking about the "Migrants stuck outside of New Zealand" Facebook page, he said he and his partner made it to host the video and post updates about their cause.
+Speaking about the "Migrants stuck outside of New Zealand" Facebook page, Mak said she and her partner made it to host the video and post updates about their cause.

 Here are the stories of migrants stranded overseas who are desperate to come home.